Meet Amit Noy

 The Art Paper × Aotearoa Contemporary presents conversations with the artists, exploring the works they’re showing and what they’re drawing inspiration from.
 Here we speak to choreographic artist AMIT NOY about his work, Errant.

-All photographs: Felix Jack
+All photographs: Felix Jackson

 Amit Noy, Errant, 2024, live performance in three parts, written text, commissioned by Auckland Art Gallery Toi o Tāmaki, 2024.
 Performance view: Aotearoa Contemporary, with Reece King’s Old Builders, The Red Ruin and Shell of Hearing, all 2024, in background